bennidi/mbassador/README.md

 Using MBassador in your project is very easy.
 Create as many instances of MBassador as you like (usually a singleton will do) ` bus = new MBassador()`, mark and configure your message handlers with `@Handler` annotations and finally register the listeners at any MBassador instance `bus.subscribe(aListener)`.
 Start sending messages to your listeners using one of MBassador's publication methods `bus.post(message).now()` or `bus.post(message).asynchronously()`.

 As a first reference, consider this illustrative example.
-You might want to have a look at the collection of [examples](examples) to get an understanding of more advanced features.
+You might want to have a look at the collection of [examples](./examples) to see its features on more detail.

       // Define your listener
      class SimpleFileListener{